Evgenk2020/statistics_short_seq/readme.md

 Utility for short sequence of numbers statistical estimation

-Run the utility with specified keys
+Run it with specified keys

 ```